The Lifesaving Merit Badge: Your Ultimate Guide in 2026

 As we talked about earlier, drowning is an extremely common cause of death, and young people are especially at risk.
 There are a few common causes of drowning that you need to know to fulfill this part of the requirement.
 Luckily, many of these can be avoided by following Safe Swim Defense.

-- Poor Supervision: If a swimmer begins to drown and has no supervision, there will be no one there to spot them.
-That’s why the BSA requires that Scouts are “supervised by a mature and conscientious adult age 21 or older” whenever swimming.
+Poor SupervisionIf a swimmer begins to drown with no supervision, there will be no one to spot them.
+The BSA requires supervision by a mature, conscientious adult age 21+, a lifeguard present, and the buddy system in use.

 3b) How to identify persons in the water who need assistance.

 There are a few key signs that will help you identify a swimmer who may need help.
-Basically though, you’re looking for individuals who don’t seem to be in full control of their breathing in the water.
+Basically, you’re looking for individuals who don’t seem to be in full control of their breathing in the water.
 If you notice any of the following signs, call for an adult and get ready for a rescue:

-- The swimmer may be struggling to swim distances, look visibly exhausted, or be supporting themselves on structures such as rope or floating on their back.
+• Tired swimmer: The swimmer may be struggling to swim distances, look visibly exhausted, or be supporting themselves on structures such as rope or floating on their back.

-- Take caution when trying to save a frantic swimmer, as they could potentially pull the rescuer underwater in their panic.
+• Distressed swimmer: These swimmers will be frantic, yelling, and trying to swim rapidly while making little to no progress.
+Take caution when trying to save a frantic swimmer, as they could potentially pull the rescuer underwater in their panic.

-- An extremely common injury that causes drownings is cramps.
+• Injured swimmer: An extremely common injury that causes drownings is cramps.
 While someone who’s injured may yell out, this is not always the case, so always keep a close eye.
+This is why having a lookout is so important.

-- Most importantly, If you notice someone with their head submerged or bobbing in and out of the water without much control, they’ll likely need immediate rescue.
+• Submerged or bobbing swimmer: If you notice someone with their head submerged or bobbing in and out of the water without much control, they’ll likely need immediate rescue.
+Someone unable to keep their head above water for long will fall unconscious when a lack of oxygen sets in.
+Every second counts.

-My #1 tip to avoid swimming emergencies: If you start to feel tired while swimming, let an adult know and give yourself a break.
+Scout Tip: If you start to feel tired while swimming, let an adult know and give yourself a break.
 Pushing yourself to swim until you’re exhausted could cause you to be the one needing a rescue later on!

 3c) The order of methods in water rescue.